ABOUT US

 Luke has been working in the field since graduating from University College London in 2012, including expeditions in the Philippines, Thailand and Scotland.

-Luke has been participating in the summer fieldwork since 2018 and is behind our current website design.
+Luke participated in the summer fieldwork in 2018 and 2019 and is behind our website design.

 COLLABORATORS